 If your phone does not display a loaded page on a web browser without a WI-Fi connection or isn't refreshing notifications on your apps such as new emails, picture messages, you may not have data enabled.
-Learn how to enable data.

 Check what kind of data your phone is trying to access.

 It is possible that the network mode on your phone is on a setting that won't allow it to pick up data.
 If you're in the US and you have a 3G or 4G WiMAX phone, your network mode should be set to CDMA or Automatic.
 If you're in the US and you have an LTE phone, it should be set to LTE/CDMA or Automatic.
-If you're travelling, it will depend on your location.
+If you're traveling, it will depend on your location.

 Power cycle or soft reset your phone.